sathishmepco/Java-Interview-Programs/README.md

 9. Write a Java Program to Print 1 To 10 Without Using Loop. [[Solution]](InterviewPrograms/src/com/java/basic/Print10WithoutLoop.java)
 10. Write a Java Program to print the digits of a Given Number. [[Solution]](InterviewPrograms/src/com/java/basic/DigitsOfNumber.java)
 11. Write a Java Program to print all the ***Factors of the Given number***. [[Solution]](InterviewPrograms/src/com/java/basic/FactorsOfANumber.java)

-# Interview Programs
-1. Write a program to find the Most Frequent Element in an given array.
-2. Write a program to find out Duplicate Element in an given array.
-3. Write a program to find sum of all the digits of a given number. <a href="InterviewPrograms/src/com/java/numbers/SumOfDigits.java" target="_blank"> [Solution] </a>
-4. How to check if a given number is a Palindrome?
-5. Write a Program to subtract two binary numbers?
-6. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.
-7. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
-8. Write a java program to print the Fibonacci Series upto N number.
-9. Write a java program to print Prime Numbers from 1 to N.
-10. How to add two numbers without using the plus operator in Java?
-11. Write a java program to convert Binary number to Decimal number?
-12. Write a java program to convert Decimal number to Binary number?
-13. How to check if two rectangles overlap with each other?
-14. Write a java program to Reverse a given number. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)